mflerackers/mflerackers.github.io/_math/5-lines.md

 end
 ~~~

 Thus we don't have an intersection if the segment lies entirely above or under the horizontal line at y.
-Whether you use s < 0 or s > 1 or this min-max test won't make a difference, but since you already need to calculate s to get the intersection, testing s with 0 and 1 will be faster than doing 2 extra comparisons (and 2 extra function calls in languages without inlined code).
+Whether you use s < 0 or s > 1 or this min-max test won't make a difference, but since you already need to calculate s to get the intersection, testing s with 0 and 1 will be faster than doing 2 extra comparisons (and potential function calls).
 But I hope this analysis shows what exactly is being tested.

 If the test, whichever we choose, indicates an intersection, we can calculate the intersection point, which was
 $$